ClickHouse/dbt-clickhouse/CONTRIBUTING.md

 ### 2. Set Up Environment

-* Make sure Python is installed locally.
+* Make sure Python is installed locally, please refer to [dbt's python compatibility](https://docs.getdbt.com/faqs/Core/install-python-compatibility) (We recommend using version 3.12+).
 * Create a dedicated virtual environment (optional but recommended)
 * Install all the development requirements:
     ```bash